We accept cash, check, e-check, and wire transfer.

 Students will be able to add or change meal plans within myPugetSound beginning June 1st for fall semester.
 Spring Semester meal plans can be added or changed once spring billing posts in early January.

 Students living in residence halls, Union Avenue housing and university housing where full meal plans are mandatory will be charged for a Medium Plan for the semester.
-The opportunity to select a different type of meal plan within the full plan offerings is available for students in myPugetSound.
+The opportunity to select a different meal plan is available for students in myPugetSound under My Information.
 You can change a meal plan through the tenth day of classes.

 Students who wish to purchase an optional meal plan may do so through myPugetSound.
 Students may purchase a meal plan until midterm break by contacting Student Financial Services.